Adiitya00/Q-A-using-RAPTOR-and-Milvus-Openai/README.md

 4. **Retrieve Documents**: Use hybrid retrieval techniques to find relevant documents based on queries.
 5. **Re-Rank Results**: Re-rank the retrieved documents based on relevance.
 6. **Answer Questions**: Use a language model to answer questions based on the extracted content.
+7.  **Milvus Vector Database Creation**: creating the vector databse using milvus storing the in vector format .

 ### Detailed Breakdown